adligo/slink.ts.adligo.org/README.md

 npm install -g .
 ```

+## Release Slink

+If you have a working copy of slink from a npm install you will not need to do this.

 ## Note for Windows Users

 Creating a symbolic link is kind of a huge pain in Windows.
 First try to see if you can do it without slink using this short tutorial;